 In the second part of our Knobs and Knockers blog, we look at the furnishing for your front door, including your door knob design.
 Double entendres aside, there’s a huge array of designs out there, from fun to functional knockers, letter plates, letterboxes, door bells and escutcheons.
 So, where do you start?

 Whether you have a period property, a contemporary home, conversion or a development, what you put on your front door is your calling card.
-Door design is the first impression for guests.
+Door design is a fun way to showcase luxury interior design and is the first impression for guests.
 Although some homeowners will want items that are purely practical, others will crave a design that expresses their personality, interest or hobby.

 Given the choice on the market, selecting the right door furniture can be a challenge.
 The best way to start is to first consider the architectural style of your house, the appearance of the door, and your own personal taste.
 By doing this in the first instance, you will be able to choose a door knocker and accessories that suit your needs, while adding style and personality.
 So, whether you’re looking for something with period grandeur, rustic simplicity or the downright quirky, considering its potential surroundings comes first.